Zaid-Ajaj/the-elmish-book/chapters/scaling/understanding-data-communication.md

     ]
 ]
 ```
-I will let you study the rest of the render function on your own, there isn't much worth noting except for the fact that we are sing [Bulma](https://bulma.io) classes for stying.
+I will let you study the rest of the render function on your own, there isn't much worth noting except for the fact that we are using [Bulma](https://bulma.io) classes for styling.

 ### Modelling The Home Page

 Once the currently logged in user lands on the Home page, he or she should see their username on that page.
 This means that the Home page has information about currently logged in user.
-Regardless of where this information comes from, it is a *requirement* for initializing the Home page: it shoudn't be possible to go the Home page without obtaining an instance of a `User` first.
-This can be inforced by modelling the exposed program API of Home to reflect this requirement, specifically in the `init` function of Home:
+Regardless of where this information comes from, it is a *requirement* for initializing the Home page: it shouldn't be possible to go the Home page without obtaining an instance of a `User` first.
+This can be enforced by modelling the exposed program API of Home to reflect this requirement, specifically in the `init` function of Home:
 ```fsharp
 [<RequireQualifiedAccess>]
 module Home